-Glucose monitors are paramount to helping patients to regularly keep track of blood glucose levels and adjust their diet, medication, and exercise routine.
-Traditional methods to measure blood glucose involve measuring blood glucose levels in the lab which provides the most accurate representation of a patient’s blood glucose concentration.
+Glucose monitors are paramount in helping patients regularly track of blood glucose levels and adjust their diet, medication, and exercise routine.
+Traditional methods to measure blood glucose usually involve blood analysis in the lab, which provides the most accurate representation of a patient’s blood glucose concentration.
 However, careful measurement techniques and regular extraction of sample blood can be physically demanding for the patient and also time-consuming.

-Second-generation Monitoring Device
+Second-Generation Monitoring Device

-A lancet device is designed with a needle projecting from one end of the device used to prick the patient’s finger and draw blood.
+A lancet device is designed with a needle projecting from one end of the device (revealed through pressing a button), which is used to prick the patient’s finger and draw blood.
 This stage is followed by preparation of a meter strip to extract a fraction of the sample.

-Large volume of blood sample required (approximately 1–3µL)
+- A large volume of blood sample required (approximately 1–3µL)

-Regular calibration of this technique is required to ensure the test strip delivers the most accurate result
+- Regular calibration of this technique is required to ensure the test strip delivers the most accurate result

-Similar to the reflectance photometry method, glucose oxidation still occurs transforming the glucose molecule from beta-D-glucose to D-glucagon-1,5-lactone and then hydrolysed to D-gluconic acid.
+Similar to the reflectance photometry method, glucose oxidation occurs, transforming the glucose molecule from beta-D-glucose to D-glucagon-1,5-lactone and then hydrolyzed to D-gluconic acid.
 This reaction generates an electrical current that forces electrons to flow between the working electrodes and counter electrodes.
 With this method, an impregnated enzyme is present so that, when in contact with glucose, a current is generated.

 Figure 1.
 Lancet system – electrochemical technique.

 Based on this working principle, the more blood glucose present in a sample, the stronger the voltage generated.
-The electrical current generated is interpreted by a transducer which records the current in a 30 second timeframe and feeds a reading of blood glucose concentration in mM or mg/dL.
+The electrical current generated is interpreted by a transducer which records the current in a 30-second time-frame and feeds a reading of blood glucose concentration in mM or mg/dL.
 Compared to the reflectance photometry technique, this technique is more sensitive as no more than 1µL of blood needs to be drawn as a sample to test for blood glucose concentration.
 The time taken for a reading to be generated is approximately five seconds for the electrochemical method, making this blood glucose sensor device more efficient.

 Continuous Glucose Monitoring System

 This technology is based on an implantable transmitter that detects the blood sugar levels in the body.
 This transmitter connects with a monitor carried by the patient.
-An alarm system is encoded into the monitor to regularly alert the patient to when there is fluctuation in blood sugar levels.
+An alarm system is encoded into the monitor to regularly alert the patient as to when there is fluctuation in blood sugar levels.
 The most commonly used CGMS devices include the Dexcom STS and the Navigator.

 Advances in Blood Glucose Sensors

-Developments in the field of blood glucose monitoring have aimed to try and make testing less invasive for the patient.
-Researchers from Tokyo University have been involved in the research and development of a blood glucose sensor that interacts with blood glucose and fluoresces.
-The process involves a hydrogel that measures the intensity of the light emitted as a reflection of glucose concentration in the blood (see video below).
+Researchers from the University of Tokyo have been involved in the research and development of a blood glucose sensor that interacts with blood glucose and fluoresces.
+The process consists of a hydrogel that measures the intensity of the light emitted as a reflection of glucose concentration in the blood (see video below).

-Lakowicz, J.R., Geddes, C.D.
+- Lakowicz, J.R., Geddes, C.D.
 (2006).
 Glucose Sensing.
 Topics in Fluorescence Spectroscopy.
 Volume 11.
 USA: Springer Science and Business Media, Inc.

-Gault, V., McClenaghan, N. (2009).
+- Gault, V., McClenaghan, N. (2009).
 Understanding Bioanalytical Chemistry.
 Principles and Applications.
 Oxford, UK: John Wiley & Sons, Ltd.

-McMahon, G. (2007).
+- McMahon, G. (2007).
 Analytical Instrumentation: A Guide to Laboratory, Portable and Miniaturized Instruments.
 West Sussex: John Wiley & Sons Ltd.

-Zhang, X., Ju, H., Vang, J. (2008).
+- Zhang, X., Ju, H., Vang, J. (2008).
 Electrochemical Sensors, Biosensors and Their Biomedical Applications.
 New York: Elsevier Inc.

-Munden, J., Foley, M. (2007).
+- Munden, J., Foley, M. (2007).
 Diabetes Mellitus: A Guide to Patient Care.
 Ambler, Pennsylvania: Lippincott Williams & Wilkins.

 - Porth, C.M.
 (2011).
 Essentials of Pathophysiology: Concepts of Altered Health States.
 China: Wolters Kluwer Health.
 Lippincott Williams & Wilkins.

 - Poretsky, L. (2010).
 Principles of Diabetes Mellitus.
 2nd Edition.
 Springer Science and Business Media, LLC.

-Baura, G. (2012).
+- Baura, G. (2012).
 Medical Device Technologies: A Systems Based Overview Using Engineering Standards.
 Oxford, UK: Elsevier Inc.